cmstead/chrisstead.net/source/_posts/2025-03-30-write-tests-during-your-interview.md

     - interviewing
     - work environment
 ---
 Something I haven’t thought about in a long time is solving toy problems during an interview.
-Recently I did exactly that - I had an interview involving a LeetCode style toy problem.
+Recently I did exactly that - I had an interview involving a LeetCode-style toy problem.
 I got some feedback I wanted to share because it is telling.
 I'm the first candidate the interviewer had met who test-drove a solution.
 I got the second interview because of it.

 Test driving is more than writing tests.
 Even so, the act of writing tests is still enough to make your interview experience smoother.
 Being able to write tests in an interview setting will set you apart from other candidates.